panda-re/panda/panda/plugins/taint2/README.md

 Arguments
 ---------

+* `enable_hypercalls`: boolean.
+Set to true to enable support for taint2 hypercalls.
+Leaving this as the default value of false can yield a performance boost.
+* `disable_hypercall_warnings`: boolean.
+Set to true to disable warnings if a hypercall is received that matches the signature for a taint2 hypercall.
+The warning is only output if enable\_hypercalls is set to the default value of false.
+It is recommended to set this to true if taint2 hypercall support is not required.
 * `no_tp`: boolean.
 Whether to taint the result of dereferencing a pointer that has been tainted.
 * `inline`: boolean.
 Whether taint operations should be carried out in line with generated code, or through a function call.
 * `opt`:  boolean.
 Whether to run an optimization pass on the instrumented LLVM code.